 The Magnolia Good Catch Program recognizes employees who identify and submit potential safety or environmental issues before they arise.
 The Company reviews employee submissions each month and provides recognition and monetary awards for the most impactful submission.
 The Company then recognizes the most significant of these monthly submissions through its yearly Great Catch Awards, where award winners receive recognition and a monetary award.
+Similarly, Magnolia's Partner in Safety Program encourages and rewards contractor safety observations and actions submitted by contractors in the Company's field work environment that perform labor for or provide services to Magnolia.

-The Company recognizes that employee training is important to achieving its goals and maintaining safe operations.
-In 2023, its full-time field employees, on average, received approximately 60 hours of safety training designed to enhance their skills.
+Employee training is important to achieving the Company's goals and maintaining safe operations.
+In 2024, its full-time field employees, on average, received approximately 60 hours of safety training designed to enhance their skills.
 Team members at the Company's field locations are assigned computer-based training courses monthly covering a variety of safety and environmental subjects that are pertinent to their daily activities, including electrical safety, respiratory protection, heat stress prevention, and personal protective equipment.
-Training and skills development continue at Magnolia's monthly leader-led safety meetings, which are conducted in person at its two field locations or virtually.
+Training and skills development continue at Magnolia's monthly leader-led safety meetings, which are conducted in person at its two field locations.
 At these meetings, teams review pertinent safety incidents and corrective actions, discuss specific safety topics in depth, and receive updates on safety performance metrics.